deep-learning-for-humans/spam-slaya/README.md

 ## Notes

-- Storing access token, refresh token etc is a big security hassle.
-We will not store anything and ask people to authenticate everytime.
+- ~~Storing access token, refresh token etc is a big security hassle.
+We will not store anything and ask people to authenticate everytime.~~
+  - We cannot do this.
+We must store, because the background jobs will need it
+  - What we can do, is delete this once the job has finished processing
 - Once the open API key is entered, we will store that along with the google given user ID.
 We will not store the email of the customer also.
 - We can use celery to run the background tasks.
 Considering that this will be